icanos/SMAStudio/README.md

 ## Credits
  - Gemini (https://github.com/icanos/gemini) UI framework, awesome work!
  - GitSharp, bits and parts used from this project for tracking diffs in Draft/Published runbooks
- - Icon for the application and other windows within SMA Studio from http://graphicloads.com/
+ - Icon for the application and other windows within Automation Studio from http://graphicloads.com/

 Forgot anyone?
 Please notify me.